 "There's no justification on an economic basis to do so," Rathbone said.
 "It wouldn't generate any economic benefit either through personal income growth or job creation."

 Nixon said the economic impact of having an NFL team "extends long beyond Sunday afternoon, and sends a clear signal that this city is a worldwide player."
 He said the 60-day deadline for the analysis is important because he wants to communicate options to the Rams before Jan.
-28 — the deadline the team set to provide notice of their intent to convert the dome lease to year to year.
+28 — the deadline the team set to provide notice of their intent to convert the dome lease to year-to-year.

-Salter reported from Kansas City, Missouri.
+Salter reported from Kansas City, Mo.